 When you’re ready to cook the shrimp, drain off all the marinade.
 It’s totally fine if cilantro and Serrano is sticking to the shrimp as it cooks.
 Consider it extra flavor.

-When you’re ready to cook, add a small amount of olive oil or butter (like 1-2 Teaspoons) to your pan over medium-high heat.
+When you’re ready to cook, add some butter to your pan over medium-high heat.
 Then toss in the shrimp and cook them for about 2 minutes per side.

 They should turn nice and pink.

 When the shrimp are done, you could definitely stick them in some tacos just like that.